Main Content

 The FAFSA is the most important step to getting financial aid

-The high pay, high demand jobs in Vermont require some form of education or training.
-Various forms of “financial aid” (free money and more) may be available to reduce your overall cost of college or training programs.
+Most high paying, high demand jobs in Vermont require some form of education or training after high school.
+Various forms of “financial aid” (free money and more) may be available to reduce your overall cost of college or career training programs.

 Every year, millions of dollars in financial aid go unused because students simply didn't complete the FAFSA—the Free Application for Federal Student Aid.
-You don’t have to know what you want to do after high school, but you do need to keep your options open, so why not file your FAFSA?
+You don’t have to know what you want to do after high school, but you do need to keep your options open.
+So why not file your FAFSA to give yourself more opportunities?

 Note: Federal Student Aid (https://studentaid.gov) is a government site, and the FAFSA is a government application.
 Making sure you're on sites that end in dot-gov will ensure that you're not paying for any service or application.
-The government FAFSA is FREE.
+It is FREE to fill out and submit the U.S. Government’s FAFSA.

-Now that the FSA ID (Federal Student Aid username and password) is more important than ever, go ahead and make sure you set up yours (or locate your existing FSA ID).
+You will need an FSA ID to complete your FAFSA.
+The FSA ID is your Federal Student Aid username and password, also known as the studentaid.gov account.
+Go ahead and make sure you set up yours (or locate your existing FSA ID).
 Note that it can take 5-7 days for the FSA ID to be validated before it can be used, so make sure you set it up at least a week before you plan to complete the FAFSA.

 An FSA ID is required to complete the FAFSA and both the student and parent “contributors” entering information on the FAFSA will need a separate FSA ID.
 Visit the Student Aid website to learn "Is My Parent a Contributor?"